What is the difference between calculated column and measure in Power BI

 dax difference between measure and calculated column

-Write the formula like below:
+Write the formula below:

 Total Revenue = SUM(Sales[Total Cost])